mconlon17/simple-vivo-book/Possible-Future-Features.md

 1. Implement American Universities data management in `uf_examples`.
 American Universities is a web site at UF used to list "all" accredited universities in the United States offering bachelor's degrees and above.
 See http://clas.ufl.edu/au
     1. Create separate def for american universities.
 Web address, name, type
     2. Add `rdf:type` for american universities to UF VIVO
-    3. Add python script for producing american universities web insert As a UF Example.
+    3. Add python script for producing american universities web insert as a UF Example.
 It uses a UF ontology extension
 1. Refactor the CSV object as a true class.
 Rewrite all CSV access.
 Class should support column order and empty datasets.